2014 Ontario general election: Marginal seats

-Other developments

 Opinion polls

 Voting intention polls released throughout the election campaign were distinctly inconsistent and contradictory, as shown in the graph and table below.
 During much of the campaign, different pollsters persistently disagreed, frequently by important margins, on whether the Liberals or Progressive Conservatives held the lead, though by the final days most polls showed the Liberals marginally to comfortably ahead.
 Still, polls completed on the last day of the campaign by Ipsos Reid and EKOS showed vastly divergent support for the NDP, at 30% and 19%, respectively.
 Also of note, although four different pollsters released results among "likely voters" alongside their results among all eligible voters in an effort to better predict the outcome of the election based on expected voter turnout, in all cases the former proved to be overall poorer predictors than the latter.

 General opinion polls

 Innovative Research states, for Province Wide Online Survey, "Margin of error not applicable, online samples not random."

 Data shown above for campaign-period polls are top-line results, typically among all eligible voters.
 However, certain pollsters additionally report results among "likely voters" in an effort to better predict the actual outcome of the election.
 When available, these alternative results are shown in the following table: